jprjr/luasodium/README.md

 you can append `.core` to a module to load the C API, or `.ffi` to load the FFI API.

+The `.core` and `.ffi` variants don't exist in the OpenResty Package Manager version, since its FFI only.
+You just use regular module names in that case.

 Example:

 ```lua